getsentry/sentry-docs/src/collections/_documentation/platforms/python/gcp_functions.md

 def my_function(...): ...
 ```

 Use the generic integration by calling the `serverless_function` decorator.
 Decorators wrap a function and modify its behavior.
 Then, deploy and test the function.
+Checkout Sentry's [gcp sample apps](https://github.com/getsentry/examples/tree/master/gcp-cloud-functions/python) for detailed examples.

 {% capture __alert_content -%}